YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    -UPGRADE

 If YottaDB encounters an old trigger definition it produces a NEEDTRIGUPGRD message.
 To preserve the possibility of a straightforward downgrade to an earlier version, perform a select "*" action with MUPIP TRIGGER (or $ZTRIGGER() and save the result.
-Note that TRIGGER -UPGRADE assumes that the existing trigger definitions are properly defined; if the prior release has produced defective triggers, delete them with a wild-card ("*"), and redefine the triggers in the new release.
+Note that TRIGGER UPGRADE assumes that the existing trigger definitions are properly defined; if the prior release has produced defective triggers, delete them with a wild-card ("*"), and redefine the triggers in the new release.
 In the event of a downgrade, delete "*" all triggers before the downgrade and insert the saved version from before the upgrade.
-Attempting to perform a MUPIP TRIGGER -UPGRADE on a database without write authorization to the database produces a TRIGMODREGNOTRW error.
-The -UPGRADE qualifier is not compatible with any other MUPIP TRIGGER qualifier.
-Trigger upgrades from older versions may produce journal records based on the prior format that a MUPIP JOURNAL -RECOVER cannot process correctly, therefore, YottaDB recommends you do them with journaling off, and start with a backup and fresh journal files after the trigger upgrade.
+Attempting to perform a MUPIP TRIGGER UPGRADE on a database without write authorization to the database produces a TRIGMODREGNOTRW error.
+The UPGRADE qualifier is not compatible with any other MUPIP TRIGGER qualifier.
+Trigger upgrades from older versions may produce journal records based on the prior format that a MUPIP JOURNAL RECOVER cannot process correctly, therefore, YottaDB recommends you do them with journaling off, and start with a backup and fresh journal files after the trigger upgrade.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Examples for MUPIP TRIGGER